tayyabahamna-design/EDUSENSEI/replit.md

 USTAAD DOST is a comprehensive teacher assistant application designed specifically for Pakistani educators teaching grades 1-5.
 The platform combines traditional teaching management with AI-powered educational tools, featuring a soothing eye-friendly design with soft blues, greens, and warm neutrals.

-The application serves Pakistani teachers with three core modules: Yearly Planner for curriculum scheduling, Grading Buddy for class and assessment management, and AI Chatbox for curriculum-specific educational content generation.
+The application serves Pakistani teachers with two core modules: Yearly Planner for curriculum scheduling and AI Chatbox for curriculum-specific educational content generation.
 Built as a progressive web app with offline capabilities, it supports the complete Pakistani curriculum (Math, English, Urdu, Islamiyat, General Knowledge, Social Studies, Science) with multilingual support.

 ## User Preferences